Psiphon-Inc/psiphon-automation/README.md

 - Integrity.
 Psiphon was not designed to add integrity to Internet traffic.
 However, in the case where a censor is intercepting SSL/TLS traffic using compromised root CA keys, Psiphon adds integrity; but only if the user has secured a trusted client out of band and is using a Psiphon proxy beyond the control of the censor.
-Simply, the users HTTPS traffic happens to bypass the censors man-in-the-middle attack, and the Psiphon authentication system does not rely on the commercial Certificate Authority for most use cases.
+Simply, the user's HTTPS traffic happens to bypass the censors man-in-the-middle attack, and the Psiphon authentication system does not rely on the commercial Certificate Authority for most use cases.
 See the design paper for details on Psiphon PKI.